Living Wage

-A Living Wage is the hourly wage that two adults, working full-time, must make to support the basic expenses of a family of four, once government taxes, credits, deductions, and subsidies are considered.
+A living wage is the hourly wage that two adults, working full-time, must make to support the basic expenses of a family of four, once government taxes, credits, deductions, and subsidies are considered.
 It is different from, and usually higher than, the minimum wage, which is the legal minimum that employers must pay.
 It does not include debt repayment or savings for future plans.

 What’s New?

-For more information, read our full 2023 living wage update here.
+For more information, read our full 2024 living wage update here.

-Previous living wage updates are reports are available here:
+Previous living wage updates are available here:

 2022